 - Mr. Charlie McCloud is our school's Parent Liaison.
 He is a support and advocate for children and their parents.
-His role is to facilitate communication between home and school for example: completing home visits, uniform follow-up, coordinating volunteers.
-He can be reached at 288-8008, ext.
-2112. - We encourage you to contact the school with any questions or concerns you may have; however, in the event that you feel your needs are still not met or you need further assistance, the Office of Parent Engagement is available at 262-8359.
+His role is to facilitate communication between home and school for example: completing home visits, uniform follow-up, coordinating volunteers. - We encourage you to contact the school with any questions or concerns you may have; however, in the event that you feel your needs are still not met or you need further assistance, the Office of Parent Engagement is available at 262-8318.